 Our staff is expertly trained and works with a team of highly qualified specialists, including anesthesiologists who can meet your every need.

-With years of experience, skilled training, specialists on hand, and knowledge of unique factors that contribute to senior dental problems, Itani Dental has placed itself at the forefront of senior care.
+With years of experience, skilled training, specialists on hand, and knowledge of unique factors that contribute to senior dental problems, Agility Dental has placed itself at the forefront of senior care.

-By offering in-office, House Call, hospital, or emergency treatment and all sedation options, Dr. Itani has equipped his practice to readily handle nearly any geriatric treatment event that might arise.
+By offering in-office, House Call, hospital, or emergency treatment and all sedation options, Agility Dental has equipped its practice to readily handle nearly any geriatric treatment event that might arise.

-Because an inability to travel is often a factor with senior patients, Dr. Itani’s House Call service is of particular value to them.
+Because an inability to travel is often a factor with senior patients, Agility Dental’s House Call service is of particular value to them.

 These patients usually have a condition that makes it impossible for them to be still during treatment, thus compromising their safety, or they are extremely fearful and can’t undergo treatment while awake.